 The Rolfing process usually comprises ten sessions which allow to thoroughly address the whole body.

-The Rolfer proceeds to a visual assessment of the skeletal geometry and myofascia tissues in order to understand the causes of the tensions and restrictions and determine a strategy.
+The objective is to understand the causes of the tensions and restrictions and to determine a strategy for your specific needs.

 Most manipulations take place with the client lying down on a comfortable massage table.